 \subsection{The Algorithm for EXPP}

-We should specify the algorithm used to implement EXPP in our experiments.
-The algorithm used is an extrapolated variant of the projected gradient (PG) method, which was numerically found to have faster convergence; see, e.g., \cite{xu2013block}.
+The algorithm used to implement EXPP in our experiments is an extrapolated variant of the projected gradient (PG) method, which was numerically found to have faster convergence; see, e.g., \cite{xu2013block}.
 It is also the same algorithm used in our prior studies \cite{shao2019framework,shao2020binary}.
 The algorithm is shown in Algorithm \ref{alg:hot}.
-To explain it, let us write down the EXPP formulation \beq \min_{\bx \in \setX} F_\lambda(\bx) =f(\bx)+\lambda h(\bx), \eeq where $\setX = \conv(\setV)$; $h(\bx)= - \| \bx \|_2^2$; $f$ is assumed to be differentiable and have Lipschitz continuous gradient on $\setX$.
-Line 6--7 of Algorithm \ref{alg:hot} is the extrapolated PG step.
+To explain it, let us write down the EXPP formulation \beq \min_{\bx \in \setX} F_\lambda(\bx) =f(\bx)+\lambda \, h(\bx), \eeq where $\setX = \conv(\setV)$; $h(\bx)= - \| \bx \|_2^2$; $f$ is assumed to be differentiable and have Lipschitz continuous gradient on $\setX$.
+Lines 6--7 of Algorithm \ref{alg:hot} constitute the extrapolated PG step.
 If we replace $\bz$ by $\tilde{\bx}^l$ and $\nabla G_{\lambda_k}( \bz | \tilde{\bx}^{l} )$ by $\nabla F_{\lambda_k}(\tilde{\bx}^l)$, we return to the baseline PG step.
 The point $\bz$ is an extrapolated point, and the extrapolation sequence $\{ \alpha_l \}$ is chosen as the FISTA sequence \cite{beck2017first}.
 The function $G_\lambda(\bx|\bx')$ is a majorant of $F_\lambda(\bx)$ at $\bx'$, and we apply majorization before the PG step.
-Specifically we majorize the concave $h$ by $u(\bx|\bx') = -\| \bx ' \|_2^2 - 2 (\bx-\bx')^\top \bx'$ (it is the result of Jensen's inequality), and then we construct the majorant $G_\lambda(\bx|\bx')= F_\lambda(\bx) + \lambda u(\bx|\bx')$ (for $\lambda > 0$).
-With this choice we choose the step size $\eta$ as the reciprocal of the Lipschitz constant of $\nabla G_\lambda(\bx|\bx')$.
-Furthermore, we apply a homotopy strategy wherein we gradually increase penalty parameter $\lambda$ so that we start with a possibly convex problem and end with the target EXPP problem (with exact penalization).
+Specifically we majorize the concave $h$ by $u(\bx|\bx') = -\| \bx ' \|_2^2 - 2 (\bx-\bx')^\top \bx'$ (it is the result of Jensen's inequality), and then we construct the majorant $G_\lambda(\bx|\bx')= {\revcolor f(\bx)} + \lambda u(\bx|\bx')$ (for $\lambda > 0$).
+With this choice we set the step size $\eta$ as the reciprocal of the Lipschitz constant of $\nabla G_\lambda(\bx|\bx')$.
+Furthermore, we apply a homotopy strategy, wherein we gradually increase the penalty parameter $\lambda$ so that we start with a possibly convex problem and end with the target EXPP problem (with exact penalization).